mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 The PSL is in an early prototype state, and a video demo should be posted soon.

-Type-level transaction specifcation established
+Type-level transaction specifcation established.

-Above supports automatic generation of transaction diagrams.
-Automated test generation coming soon.
+The above supports automatic generation of transaction diagrams as well as automated test generation (coming soon).

 ## Progress Report

 ### August 2022

 Recently, transaction families have been defined, and their typing established.
-This is particularly exciting as the feature was described in the original concept of the project.
-The accomplishment also ushers in early functionality.
-With transaction families typed, automated transaction diagramming is now within reach, and automated test generation will soon follow.
+This is particularly exciting as this feature was described in the original concept of the project.
+The accomplishment also represents early functionality.
+With transaction families typed, automated transaction diagramming is possible.
+Alongside pretty-printing, specs will be human-readable and developers will be able to embed them into literate code documents.
+Automated test generation is now within reach and will be introduced soon.

-In the meantime, some ergonomic improvements are required.
-Currently, team members are making progress with Pretty Printing and the necessary data types, and further Plutarch integration will see the PSL become even more useful.
-For example, the PSL may soon be able to support automatically deriving a rough smart contract script from a dApp specification.
+In the meantime, some ergonomic improvements are needed.
+Currently, team members are making progress implementing pretty-printing and the necessary data types, and further Plutarch integration will see the PSL become more effective.
+For example, our PSL may soon be able to derive an unrefined smart contract script from a protocol design.
+Indeed, these features seriously improve the developer experience on Cardano.

 ### July 2022

 Cardano was designed with functional programming and high-assurance code at heart.
-Yet, formal methods tools remain sparse despite the arrival of smart contracts.
+Yet, formal method tooling remains sparse despite the arrival of smart contracts.
-In lieu of this, MLabs began exploring formally verifying Plutus in October 2021.
+In lieu of this, MLabs began exploring the formal verification of Plutus applications in October 2021.
 When Fund8 began, we had a basic outline of a dependently-typed eDSL and its operational semantics, particularly a general framing of transaction families and their applications.

-Because of this initial work, we were able work example specs fairly soon after receiving funding.
-It became clear the structures PSL and Plutarch overlapped significantly, so they were integrated to a minor degree.
+Owing to this groundwork, the PSL progressed quickly and we began working with example specs fairly soon after receiving funding.
+It became clear the structures of the PSL and [Plutarch](https://github.com/Plutonomicon/plutarch-plutus) overlapped significantly, so they were integrated to a degree.
 Specifically, Plutarch was leveraged on the backend to output a reference implementation of a given spec.
-Optics support was added, and the PSL started being used in a limited way with client projects.
+Optics support was added, and the PSL started seeing limited use on client projects.

 ## Demo Overview